Whittaker Surname Meaning, History & Origin

-Whittaker Surname Genealogy
+Whittaker Surname Meaning

-Whittaker Resources on
+Whittaker Surname Resources on The Internet

 - The History of the Whittaker Family

 - Whitaker Family History

 England.
 Whitaker as a surname is Saxon in origin, predating the Norman Conquest and going initially by the name of de Whytacre.
 This Whitacre family in Warwickshire was to be found in the Domesday Book of 1086 and rose to some prominence in later medieval times.

 Lancashire.
 It is possible that that was some linkage between the Whitacres of Warwickshire and the Whitakers in Lancashire, but none has really been documented.

 There have been two long-established Whitaker families in the Ribble valley district of Lancashire near Burnley, one at Simonstone and the other at Holme: